kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 1. You create the `layoutGuide` and use `addLayoutGuide(_:)` to add it to the cell's `contentView`.
 2. You pin the top of the layout guide to the top of the `nameLabel`.
 3. You pin the bottom of the layout guide to the bottom of the `locationNameLabel`.
-4. You add a constraint to center layout guide vertically within the `contentView`.
+4. You add a constraint to center the layout guide vertically within the `contentView`.
 5. You activate the constraints.

 >**Note**: Using the `activateConstraints(_:)` method on UIView is the recommended way of adding constraints in iOS 8 onwards, instead of using `addConstraints(_:)`.